 fbpx

-Applying Actual User Data to Empower Future Planning
+IWMS+ Smart Office Space Planning: Applying User Data to Empower Future Planning

 So far in this blog series, we have focused on specific use cases of the IWMS+ platform, such as smart cleaning and reservations.
-Yet the value of IWMS+ isn’t just in its micro-applications, but also lies in its ability to support macro-applications like long-term strategic planning.
+Yet the value of IWMS+ isn’t just in its micro-applications.
+It also lies in its ability to support macro-applications like long-term strategic office space planning.
 IWMS platforms support the management of global portfolios of buildings and assets – likewise, the IWMS+ product is able to drive decision-making and implementation of local and global workplace strategies.

 From Raw Data to Strategic Vision

 How does IWMS+ enhance strategic vision?
-Sensor data, processed through powerful analytical dashboards, provide insights that guide informed decision-making.
+Sensor data, processed through powerful analytical dashboards, provide insights that guide informed decision-making around office space planning.
 Utilization data collected over a longer period can answer such questions as:

 • How many people are using the office?
 What are peak times and days?